Memorable Manitobans: Gerald William Malaher (1903-1984)

 During his college years, he was employed by the Dominion Forest Service and transferred to Province of Manitoba when the province took over its natural resources in July 1930.
 From 1932 to 1938, he served as Forester in Charge at the Sandilands Forest Service, from 1938 to 1941 was in charge of the Whiteshell, and in 1942, was appointed Supervisor of Northern Manitoba for the Game and Fisheries Branch, with headquarters at The Pas.
 While in this office, Malaher played a major role in the Summerberry Rehabilitation Program and introduction of Registered Trap Lines.
 He became Director of Game and Fisheries in Winnipeg in 1946, an office that he held until his retirement in 1967.

-He and wife Margret Wade (daughter of H. G. Wade) had two children: Patricia Malaher and David Malaher (husband of Rosemary Malaher).
+In 1933, he married Margret Millicent Wade (1907-1986, daughter of Henry G. Wade) and they had two children: Patricia K. Malaher (1934-2019, wife of David A. Holman) and David Malaher (husband of Rosemary Malaher).
 He was a life member of the Manitoba Wildlife Federation, an Honorary Director of Ducks Unlimited Canada, Honorary President and Life Member of Manitoba Naturalists Society, Honorary Fellow of St. John’s College, Founding and Honorary Life Member of the Manitoba Museum of Man and Nature (now the Manitoba Museum), Founding member of the Manitoba Zoological Society, and Honorary Life Member of the Western Canada Aviation Museum.
 In 1970, he was given a Good Citizenship Award and, in 1981, was made a Member of the Order of the Buffalo Hunt.

-Malaher died at his summer home at West Hawk Lake on 14 July 1984.
+Malaher died at his summer home at West Hawk Lake on 14 July 1984 and was buried in the Elmwood Cemetery.
 His book of memoirs, The North I Love, was published posthumously.
 There are papers at the Archives of Manitoba

 His articles for the Manitoba Historical Society: